 Mental and physical health go hand in hand, and possess a strong interconnectedness.
 In other words, when the quality of your mental health is strained, it is likely to have an impact on your physical health as well (and vice versa).

 Ongoing mental and emotional stress can wreak havoc on your immune system, weakening your body's defenses and making you more susceptible to illness.
-At a time when taking care of your immune system is so important, it's not difficult to see why good mental health is so essential.

 When you feel good mentally, you are also in a healthier and more positive mindset when it comes to dealing with stressful situations.
 You are more easily able to see what is needed to connect with others in a healthy way and take care of your body.
 Giving some TLC to supporting a healthy brain and positive mind makes dealing with the difficult moments in life just a bit easier.